OlympusDAO-Education/Documentation/basics/migration.md

 platforms.

 {% hint style="info" %}
-Again, you would not miss any rebase rewards if you don't migrate during the migration phase.
-Even if you chose to migrate way later, you will receive the same amount of gOHM that you would have received had you migrated immediately.
+You would not miss any rebase rewards if you don't migrate.
+Even if you chose to migrate after the migration phase, you will receive the same amount of gOHM that you would have received had you migrated immediately.
 {% endhint %}

 ## Gas fees are high now, will I lose my rebase rewards if I delay the migration?